Four decades of resolving complex legal issues in Fairfield

-Neal L. Moskow, a founding member of the Ury & Moskow, LLC law firm, focuses his practice in the areas of construction law and litigation, commercial, banking, and civil litigation, employment law and litigation, personal injury litigation, and mass tort (drug, medical device, and toxic tort) litigation.
-Recognized by judges, juries, and his peers as an outstanding litigator, Mr. Moskow is an AV Rated attorney with more than two decades of experience as a litigator and has successfully brought and defended hundreds of cases at both the trial and appellate levels of the Connecticut and federal courts.
-Mr. Moskow is also a certified member of the Million Dollar Advocates Forum, an association generally recognized as including the top trial lawyers in America.
+Neal L. Moskow, the founder of the Moskow Law Group, focuses his practice in the areas of mass tort litigation (drug, medical device, and toxic tort), personal injury, medical malpractice, construction law and litigation, commercial/civil litigation, and employment litigation.
+A Connecticut and New England Class Action/Mass Torts (and Construction Litigation) Super Lawyer for many years, Mr. Moskow is recognized by judges, juries, and his peers as an outstanding trial lawyer; he is a Mass Tort Super Lawyer, Martindale Hubble Preeminent/AV and Avvo Superb rated attorney with more than three decades of experience in many hundreds of cases in both state and federal courts.
+Mr. Moskow is the co-author of Connecticut Torts: The Law and Practice, published by Matthew Bender/LexisNexis. https://store.lexisnexis.com/products/connecticut-torts-the-law-and-practice-skuusSku6683.
+Attorney Moskow is also a certified member of the Million Dollar Advocates Forum, an association generally recognized as including the top trial lawyers in America.
 Membership in the Million Dollar Advocates Forum is reserved for lawyers who have recovered million and multi-million dollar verdicts – something Attorney Moskow has accomplished multiple times.
+Neal Moskow is very proud of the fact that he has recovered hundreds and hundreds of millions of dollars for his clients over the course of his distinguished career.

 - Boston University School of Law, Boston, Massachusetts